 – To create a distraction-free atmosphere, please bring only “TPA” clothing.
 Check out the dress code before packing).
 If you’re not sure, don’t bring it!

-– Bring three days of professional clothes for our time at the capitol, and one business casual outfit (see below for guidelines).
+– Bring four days of professional clothes for our time at the capitol, and one business casual outfit (see below for guidelines).
 Casual clothes for the evenings is fine.

 – Bring at least one outfit that you don’t mind getting dirty!